Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_workspace_search.png
     :width: 600

 The tool Search can be used in parallel of any panel.
-It proposes a solution of selection according to specific criterias.
+It provides a way of selecting graph's elements according to specific criteria.

-You start by selecting the graph and the elements targeted and by choosing the selection mode.
+First start by selecting the graph and the elements targeted and by choosing the selection mode.
 The result (respecting the criteria or not) is stored in a boolean property, *viewSelection* by default.
-You then choose the values to compare and hit the button *Search* to launch the tool.
+Then choose the values to compare and hit the button *Search* to launch the tool.

-If you have choose *viewSelection* as the result storing property, the selected elements can be seen in the node link diagram view.
+If the *viewSelection* has been selected as the result property, the selected elements are automatically enhanced in the node link diagram view.

 .. _workspace_complements_python: